Working With Scaffolding in Winter

 5. Protect the Base

-• Lay down mudsills or base plates on non-frozen stable ground.
+• Lay down mudsills on non-frozen stable ground.

 6. Keep Workers Warm and Alert